sv-wit/convex-hull-java/README.md

 ## About

-This project was developed as part of a university assignment.
+This project was developed as part of a university assignment in 2022.

 ---